nicolarohner1337/smartclassroom/abgabe_bericht/software_module_sequenzdiagramme/README.md

-In this folder each software modul will be explained by a sequence diagram.
+In this folder each software (modul/programm) will be explained by a sequence diagram.